kylegwilliam/byu-cs324/hw-fork-exec/README.md

      echo foobar | ./fork /bin/cat
      ```

-     *Show the output from running this.
+     *Show the output from running the pipeline.
 Also show the contents of
      `fork-output.txt`.*

      Note that you might find that the buffer associated with the open file